 Read more about the types of GST.

-- GSTC (GST Council) would be responsible for deciding the rates of CGST, IGST and SGST/UTGST with mutual agreement of the states and the center.
-The following taxes currently levied by the center would be subsumed with the introduction of GST-
+GSTC (GST Council) would be responsible for deciding the rates of CGST, IGST and SGST/UTGST with mutual agreement of the states and the center.
+The following taxes currently levied by the center have been absorbed with the introduction of GST:

 - Central Excise Duty